 Vodafone España S.A.U., 200,000 euros (Spain)

-The person concerned was notified of the SIM change by a confirmation text message from Vodafone.
+The Affected parties was notified of the SIM change by a confirmation text message from Vodafone.
 Shortly afterwards, it turned out that two unauthorized bank transfers had been made via the account of the person concerned in the course of the SIM change.
-The analysis revealed that the exchange had been authorized by a Vodafone agent, although the call came from an international number - a clear violation of Vodafone's own security guidelines.
-According to these guidelines, additional verification by a callback should have been carried out in this case.
+The analysis revealed that the exchange had been authorized by a Vodafone agent, although the call came from an international number - a clear Infringement against Vodafone's own security guidelines.
+According to these guidelines, additional verification by means of a callback should have been carried out in this case.
 There was no record of the process and the origin of the SIM card could not be fully traced.

-Vodafone acknowledged the error, describing it as a "one-off human error" and referred to security measures already in place such as SMS notifications, internal training and restricting the authorization of sales partners to issue SIM duplicates.
-Vodafone also argued that misuse by third parties (e.g. through social engineering) was not entirely under its control and therefore did not automatically constitute a breach of data protection obligations.
+Vodafone acknowledged the error, describing it as a "one-off human error" and pointing to security measures already in place such as SMS notifications, internal training and restricting the authorization of sales partners to issue SIM duplicates.
+Vodafone also argued that the abuse by Third (e.g. through Social engineering) is not fully under its control and therefore does not automatically constitute a breach of data protection obligations.

 However, the AEPD took a different view: The authority found that it was not the security systems as such, but their improper use by Vodafone employees that led to the unlawful access to data.
 The mere existence of security guidelines was not sufficient if they were not adhered to at the crucial moment.
-The data protection authority emphasized that the processing of personal data is only permissible under clear legal conditions - in particular, the lack of identity verification constitutes a violation of the principle of data processing on a lawful basis.
+The data protection authority emphasized that the Processing of personal data is only permissible under clear legal conditions - in particular, the absence of an identity check constitutes a breach of the law.
+Infringement against the principle of data processing on a lawful basis.

 Source: AEPD fine notice against Vodafone España S.A.U. (published on April 21, 2025)